seejohnrun/seejohnrun.github.io/_posts/2012-01-10-imagemagick-listing-rgb-pixels.markdown

 Something I discovered today, which absolutely blew my mind is some unexpected output formats supported by <code>convert</code>, the most important for this post being <code>txt:-</code>.

-A lot of times, its very useful to get the pixel results of an operation as rgb values, and that s exactly what <code>txt:-</code> does.
+A lot of times, its very useful to get the pixel results of an operation as rgb values, and that's exactly what <code>txt:-</code> does.

 Consider this operation: